 Program Overview

-Professional opportunity is waiting around the corner.
-Are you ready?
+Your next opportunity is waiting around the corner.
+Are you prepared?

-The 118th Congress is in full swing and staff positions are open in the U.S. Senate and House of Representatives.
+The new 119th Congress will be here before we know it and staff positions are open in the U.S. Senate and House of Representatives.
 These positions represent a unique opportunity for professionals like you to advance conservative principles and impact public policy.
 Ready, Set, HILL! is here to assist you in landing your first Hill job and preparing for success.

 Ready, Set, HILL! distills the training and skill-building sessions you need into a two-day, intensive learning program.
 Heritage's team of instructors are Capitol Hill veterans who teach the entry-level skills you need to be successful in any Hill office.
 You'll hear from current and former Hill chiefs of staff, skill coaches, and other professionals on a wide range of practical knowledge.
 Whether you're looking for opportunities as a legislative, communications, or scheduling professional, this program is for you.